benbr8/rstb/README.md

 ### Feature roadmap
 - [ ] means to pass/fail a test
-- [ ] more types of sim object value access (bin string, real, ...).
-Currently only integer access is supported.
+- [ ] Add support for real types.
 - [ ] force / release signal values
 - [ ] vector slices and arrays
 - [ ] a logging solution and some fancy output formatting
 - [ ] a nicer way to start tests from command line
 - [ ] junit output for CI
-- [ ] get VHPI to run (currently I can only test on Questa, with which I have some VHPI issues)
+- [ ] Work on VHPI (currently I can only test on Questa, with which I have some VHPI issues)
-- [ ] Test with Verilator and maybe more OS simulators
+- [ ] Support more Simulators (currently only tested on Questa & Icarus with VPI)
 - [ ] ...

 There has been some work done to embed Python code using [PyO3](https://github.com/PyO3/pyo3) with the purpose of running cocotb tests on rstb.
 At some point this could be taken up again.